exosite/industrial_iot_schema/insight_transform_integration_schema.md

 | Error | 4 |

 #### User defined addendum messages
-The notifications and rule result logs have support for additional details from the users on rule creation.
-This is done by adding specifically named constants.
+The notifications and rule event logs may include an extension message that can be added by an end user.
+To enable this per Rule function, the function must include the following reserved named constants.

 ```
   {